JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 This sample plugin illustrates how to create and use a plugin service.
 This plugin has an application service counting the number of currently opened projects in the IDE.
-If this number exceeds the maximum allowed number of simultaneously opened projects, the plugin displays a warning message.
+If this number exceeds the maximum number of simultaneously opened projects allowed by the plugin, it displays a warning message.

 **To install and run the sample plugin**